 The St. Louis Area Food Bank food resources for individuals and families

 Oasis Food Pantry - The O.A.S.I.S.
 Food Pantry serves the needs of Saint Charles County residents.
 They offer a variety of fresh, frozen and canned foodstuffs, as well as basic hygiene items to qualified recipients.
-They are a drive-thru service only food pantry as of now.

 If you or someone you know has a vehicle, you can visit one of their Emergency Mobile Food Distributions.
 Dates, times, and locations can be found on their events calendar.
 These events are set up to be drive-through food distributions.
 Volunteers and staff will put food in your car.
 They ask that you have space in your vehicle for the food items and that you not leave your vehicle during the distribution.